SubhMSFT/CosmosDBLoadTestCode/README.md

                 // Then, we do a Flux#collectList which collect all elements emitted by this Flux into a List that is emitted
                 // by the resulting Mono when this sequence completes.
                 // So when the flux sequence completes you go back to a Mono<List<T>> containing the response.
-                Flux.merge(mono).collectList().subscribe(//your method here);
+                // See Challenge #4 Resolution in Blog post Flux.merge(mono).collectList().subscribe(//your method here);

         }